knudsam/explore-nearby/README.md

 ## Technologies

-The app is developed using the following technologies:
+The application is developed using the following technologies:

 	HTML/CSS/JavaScript - The frontend of our app is built using these three core web technologies.